 Place your palms flat on the floor without squatting or bending your knees. (one point)

 How’d you do?
 The majority of people score less than 2 on the Beighton scale.
 Only about a quarter of healthy people score 4 points or higher.
 Higher scores are suggestive of joint laxity but you have to take the results in clinical context.

-Some people who are hyperflexible experience chronic pain, especially in larger joints like shoulders, hips, knees and back.
+Some people who are hyperflexible experience chronic pain, especially in larger joints like shoulders, hips, knees, and back.
 Other “red flags” that suggest you might be hypermobile is a history of a joint dislocation at more than one site or a history of recurrent tendonitis.
-People with joint hypermobility are also more likely to suffer with neck, lower back, hip and knee pain.
+People with joint hypermobility are also more likely to suffer from neck, lower back, hip and knee pain.
 Also, it’s possible to be hyperflexible and mobile without having any symptoms at all.